TomJS14/tic-tac-toe/readme.md

 Else if the game was a tie:
     - Display a message indicating a tie game

-Wait for any further user input (click or selection) to restart the game
+Wait for user input (click or selection) to restart the game

 Restart the game (reset the grid, current player, and game status)